zackstout/beatles-songwriting/README.md

 ## Appendix 1

+- "I will" and "Fool on the Hill" both use melodies with all 7 pitches from the scale.

 ---

 ## Appendix 2

+- Opening chord changes table, p.
+734: every case is covered!
+- Bridge modulation changes table, p.
+736: again, every case, almost.
+- Mechanisms for modulation (cadences), p.
+737.

 ---

 ## Appendix 3

+- **Harmonisation requires us to view notes in a melody both in terms of the parent major scale and also the prevailing chord.** (p.
+740)
+- non-triad tones are important in making a melody 'work', even if in this context, those notes are merely linking the strong chord tones. (p.
+742)
+- the nature of harmony is that notes from the melody combine with notes in the underlying chord to determine the complete, overall sonority that the listener ultimately enjoys.
+- ...
 - (p.
 753) Ascending intervals table with examples
 - (p.
 754) Descending intervals table with examples

 ---

 ## Appendix 4

+- p.
+762, Abbey Road side 2 as a "self-contained challenge"
+  - Here comes the sun
+  - Because
+  - You never give me your money
+  - Sun king
+  - Mean mr mustard
+  - (Her majesty)
+  - Polythene Pam
+  - She came in through the bathroom window
+  - Golden Slumbers
+  - Carry that weight
+  - The end

 ---